jeff-160/CPP-IDLE/README.md

 ## Introduction

 This project contains modified IDLE source code that removes all Python functionality and converts it into a C++ IDE.

+This is NOT an extension, this is a straight up IDE hack.

 ## Requirements